MarioPujato/NextGenAligner/README.txt

 ================================================================================
 CHANGE LOG

+030920 - 1.5.1: Bugfix.
+HISAT2 and BOWTIE2 incapable of renaming unmapped files
 012320 - 1.5.0: Replaced samtools sort and picard markduplicates with sambamba 010220 - 1.4.5: Fixed removal of intermediate FASTQ files